TheCEDL/homework1/Grid-LSTM.md

 For a 1D grid LSTM, it's just a vector in vector out process.
 We can somehow treat it as a complec activation function.
 Closely observe the following equations, we can see that **m** is the one who control the flow of a signal, which can be seen as the switch of the activation function

 <p align="center"><img src="https://github.com/andrewliao11/homework1/blob/master/mh.png?raw=true" width="250"> </p>

--  2d data => apply in image? => HOW?
-Can go to very deep?
--  multi-dimensional grid lstm => suitable for what?

 ## Reference
 - ***[Grid Long Short-Term Memory](https://arxiv.org/abs/1507.01526)***, ICLR 2016